patrickcollins12/esphome-fan-controller/README.md

 ### Setting the kd parameter - predicting a change

 The kd (D in PID) is meant to pre-react and backoff early.
 Small parameters can help overshoot but does create some fan noise and oscillation.
 The interwebs says that most (70%) of process controllers don't use the D and just a PI controller.

+### Setting the deadband parameters - minimising changes once inside the zone

+In my first contribution to ESPHome I added [Deadband to PID Climate](https://esphome.io/components/climate/pid.html#deadband-setup).
+Follow the instructions there to ensure that your fans stop oscillating once it reachs the correct target temperature.

 ### Tell me
 I'm keen to hear what PID parameters works for your fan.